 GEO4218 – Basin Formation and Development

 This course gives the students up-to-date knowledge and insight into basin formation and development within different plate tectonic and regional settings.
-It deals with mechanisms of basin formation, including physical properties of lithosphere, effects of mantle dynamics, and controlling factors for the vertical motion and temperature histories of different basin types.
+It deals with mechanisms of basin formation, including physical properties of the lithosphere, effects of mantle dynamics, and controlling factors for the vertical motion and temperature histories of different basin types.
 It is relevant to petroleum exploration in general, and the integrated basin analysis covers both descriptive and quantitative aspects.

 - integrate geological and geophysical data at different scales to constrain basin architecture and evolution

 - identify potential traps that may contain oil/gas using both seismic and well data

-- Build models that can be used in numerical modeling, and acquire knowledge on the basic principles, possibilities and limitations related to different modeling tools.
+- Build models that can be used in numerical modelling, and acquire knowledge on the basic principles, possibilities and limitations related to different modelling tools.